Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Acknowledgements

-Note that, for transparency, the tool also maintains a formal version-controlled and standards-compliant ``humans.txt'' (\url{https://global-plastics-tool.org/humans.txt}) with comprehensive and detailed individual credits for the entire project which is current at time of this paper's submission (Bernabeu et al., 2012).
+Note that, for transparency, the tool also maintains a formal version-controlled and standards-compliant ``humans.txt'' (\url{https://global-plastics-tool.org/humans.txt}) with comprehensive and detailed individual credits for the entire project which is current at time of this paper's submission {[}8{]}.
 Finally, thank you to policy makers who have used and considered the tool.

+Claude, an AI from Anthropic, was used to help with technical LaTeX issues and a final proof for the rendered paper but did not substantively write any of the content which appears in this publication {[}1{]}.